Best in Class: Sports Fan Engagement

 This example is all about making the match day an experience.
 In this case, it sees the sponsors teaming (so sorry, almost unavoidable pun) with clubs.
 The experience created in the stadium was then an incredibly likeable and shareable thing – the video captures the reactions of the fans beautifully…they were engaged with it!

-It also happens to have almost 3 million views on YouTube
+It also happens to have over 3 million views on YouTube

 Tampa Bay Lightning (hockey): “Smart jersey” – •